FACTBOX-Japan tax reform to target low-emission cars, shift to investment | Business

 Japan will extend tax breaks on low-emission cars and seek to shift its massive household savings into investment in the government's annual tax code revision to be approved on Friday.

-The capital gains tax rate is uniform across income brackets in Japan, unlike the income tax, which is progressive.
-As part of efforts to narrow income disparities, the government will apply higher capital gains tax rates for households with annual income above 3 billion yen.
+CAPITAL GAINS TAX The capital gains tax rate is uniform across income brackets in Japan, unlike the income tax, which is progressive.

+As part of a symbolic effort to address income disparities, the government in 2025 will apply an additional tax to 200 to 300 individuals who earn an annual income of more than 3 billion yen from investments in stocks and real estate, on top of their salary.
+START-UPS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)